dulouie/FreeCAD-modern-config/README.md

 Execute the macro from FreeCAD.
 If you need help, look at: https://wiki.freecadweb.org/How_to_install_macros

 The macro mostly change colors and some minor settings.
+Backup of your old user.cfg will be created automatically as user_backup.cfg in the same directory.
+If you will reset your config, just delete %appdata%\FreeCAD\config.cfg and rename config_backup.cfg to config.cfg.
 ### Windows
 `C:\Users\username\AppData\Roaming\FreeCAD\Macro`